emcuttsy/monoglot-anxiety/content/english/blog/is-it-worth-hiring-a-language-tutor-as-a-beginner.md

 ### Look for someone who will show up with a lesson planned

-As a beginner, holding your own in a conversation lesson is a challenge... and I'm not totally convinced it's even a useful one to take on.
-I know people do it, but I can think of many better ways to spend 30 minutes to an hour as a beginner (learning core vocabulary, bare bones grammar, and scripts).
-A tutor with a plan, however, can really make the use of your time.
+As a beginner, holding your own in a conversation lesson is a challenge... a challenge I'm not totally convinced is worth at all.
+I know people do it, but I can think of many better things to do with 30 minutes to an hour as a beginner (learning core vocabulary, bare bones grammar, and scripts) than struggling through formulaic beginner dialogues.
+A tutor with a plan, however, can really make the best use of your time.

 Keep an eye out for tutors who use materials like images, slides, documents, videos, discussion prompts, etc. to structure lessons and who obviously have a plan for what to do with your time together.
+You should feel like you're making more progress with your tutor than you would alone, and never have to struggle to come up with something to talk about or focus on during lessons yourself.

 ### Message your tutor first to introduce yourself and ask if they take beginners

 This seems obvious, but it's been helpful for me in the past.
-If a tutor's profile or pricing intrigues you but you're not sure if they take beginners, it's always fine to ask.
+If a tutor's profile or pricing intrigues you but you're not sure if they take beginners, it's always a good idea to ask.
 Providing a bit of information about yourself helps tutors customize lessons for you, too.

 ### Take advantage of trial lesson prices and shop around